PullNotifier Logo

 This allows you to create specialized channels for different types of pull request notifications based on your team's workflow.

-Enjoy the sweet sweet ding from those Slack notifications 😁
+Enjoy the sweet ding from those Slack notifications 😁

 Bonus section ⭐️: